The Ballad of Zeke & Tall Guy

 “Yup.”
 I said.

-I didn’t see any reason to name him something that you wouldn’t name a person, so I suggested or Daryl or Garth.
+I didn’t see any reason not to give him a name you’d give a person, so I suggested or Daryl or Garth.

 “Who suggested Zeke?” she asked.